akwarii/asc/CLI-review.md

 - I don't understand what `--trainer.overfit_batches` does.
 The description repeats the argument name but doesn't explain what it does.
 Also, I wonder whether the practice of voluntarily overfitting a model is common enough to deserve a dedicated argument.

+Answer: this parameter is only useful for quickly debugging or trying to overfit on purpose.
+It appears because it's part of the trainer parameters and I didn't remove any of them yet.
+We have to list the ones we want to exclude.

 ```text
 --trainer.overfit_batches OVERFIT_BATCHES
                         Overfit a fraction of training/validation data (float) or a set number of batches (int).
 Default: ``0.0``. (type: Union[int, float], default: 0.0)
 ```

 - Would it make sense to allow a much finer control over the model summary?
 We allow passing `RichModelSummary` as a callback, but we only have a boolean argument to enable/disable the model summary.
 Maybe the depth of the model summary could be controlled by an integer argument, to see where exactly the model is getting too big ?

+Answer: directly from the CLI I don't know, probably it's possible but it's definitely not a priority since we can pass the argument from a config file (see configs/painn.yaml).

 ```text
   --trainer.enable_model_summary {true,false,null}